 Left untreated, fibroids continue to grow and multiply, which is when your symptoms most often appear.
 At the end of their lifecycle, fibroids may shrink and disappear, or instead, they may calcify and harden.
 Sometimes, calcified fibroids cause no symptoms, but they may cause enough trouble to warrant some kind of treatment, even calcified fibroid removal.

-That’s when you require an expert fibroid expert, like Dr. George Bolotin of the Astra Fibroid Treatment Specialists in Brooklyn, NY.
+That’s when you require an expert fibroid expert, like Dr. George Bolotin of the Astra Fibroid Treatment Specialists in Brooklyn, NY and Bronx, NY.
 Dr. Bolotin is an accomplished Interventional Radiologist who focuses on fibroid and vein problems.
-A board certified Diagnostic Radiologist, Dr. Bolotin uses modern medical imaging technology to identify, diagnose and treat abnormal vascular conditions.
+A board-certified Diagnostic Radiologist, Dr. Bolotin uses modern medical imaging technology to identify, diagnose and treat abnormal vascular conditions.

 When fibroids degenerate, often due to the lack of or a diminishing blood supply, they may calcify.
 It’s considered the last phase of degeneration.
 All types of fibroids can calcify.
 Calcified fibroids are, in essence, dead tissue that has hardened.
 As a result, they can no longer grow.